-When I first moved to Kenya, in 2002, Kilimani was was an idyllic, leafy suburb, dotted with tall, green trees sourrounding the colonial-era bungalows with lush spacious 1-acre gardens.
-The area surrounds State House, so security was, and still is, far better than most other places in Nairobi.
-Roads were always in a fairly decent condition, as opposed to the barely motorable, potholed disasters in the rest of the city, ravaged by 23 years of neglect, incompetence and looting in the Moi era.
-Towards the ends of Denis Pritt Road and Lenana Road, was a wide, empty road reserve, planned as part of a major road in earlier days.
-The section between Kilimani and Kileleshwa had been turned into a small slum, visible once one approached the end of Denis Pritt Road.
+When I first moved to Kenya, in 2002, Kilimani was was an idyllic, leafy suburb, dotted with tall, green trees.
+The area mainly consisted of colonial-era bungalows with lush spacious 1-acre gardens.
+The neighborhood is home to State House, so security was, and still is, better than most other parts of Nairobi.
+Roads were always in a fairly decent condition, as opposed to the barely motorable, potholed disasters in the rest of the city.
+23 years of neglect, incompetence and looting in the Moi era certainly took a toll on the country.
+Towards the end of Denis Pritt Road, there was a wide, empty space, set aside for a road never built.
+The road connecting Kilimani and Kileleshwa today, was a small slum spanning a valley back then.

 Fast forward to 2018: The old houses with lush gardens, are perilously endangered.
 Old bungalows are giving way to apartment highrises, and posh office towers at a breakneck pace.
 The growth of Kenya’s middle class has prompted a booming demand for upmarket residences in the “right” areas.
 Kilimani still retains an exclusive status, for now.

 The area, however, was never planned for this kind of an expansion.
 Water, sewage and electricity infrastructure, let alone road capacity, is still dimensioned for one residential unit per acre.
 Inevitably, water and electricity problems have become way too frequent, after improving steaily through the first decade of the century.
 In regards to the traffic, well, Kilimani used be the exception from the rule of endless traffic jams in Nairobi.
 Used to..